This chapter deals extensively with how to build a good relationship with clients.

 Don’t just assume your client thinks that you do.

-Caring can be conveyed as an action as well, such as showing concern.
+Caring can also be conveyed as an action, such as showing concern.

 It’s about guiding them towards their fitness goal, praising them along the way as they make important gains and begin to turn their life around.